-Data Sets Combined to Form SPACE98
+Data Sets Combined to Form SPACE99

-SPACE98 is a combination of independent space-geodetic measurements of the Earth's orientation.
-Table 1 lists the space-geodetic series used in generating SPACE98, giving their identifiers, the number of measurements from each series that were actually incorporated into SPACE98, and the time period spanned by those measurements.
-Note that the UTCSR satellite laser ranging (SLR) universal time (UT) values were not used in generating SPACE98 due to problems associated with separating this component of the Earth's orientation from the effects of unmodeled forces acting on the satellite that cause the node of its orbit to drift (see Gross et al. 1998, p.
+SPACE99 is a combination of independent space-geodetic measurements of the Earth's orientation.
+Table 1 lists the space-geodetic series used in generating SPACE99, giving their identifiers, the number of measurements from each series that were actually incorporated into SPACE99, and the time period spanned by those measurements.
+Note that the UTCSR satellite laser ranging (SLR) universal time (UT) values were not used in generating SPACE99 due to problems associated with separating this component of the Earth's orientation from the effects of unmodeled forces acting on the satellite that cause the node of its orbit to drift (see Gross et al. 1998, p.
 217 for further discussion about this point).
-Similarly, no global positioning system (GPS) length-of-day (LOD) values have been used in generating SPACE98.
+Similarly, no global positioning system (GPS) length-of-day (LOD) values have been used in generating SPACE99.

 Since it was desirable to combine only independent measurements of the Earth's orientation, only those series listed in Table 1 were used, even though other space-geodetic series are available from other analysis centers.
 When more than one series determined by the same measurement technique was used, care was taken to make sure that the measurements themselves were not included more than once.
 In particular, measurements from the Scripps GPS series were used until the start of the JPL GPS series on June 1, 1992; measurements from the JPL series were used until the start of the International GPS Service (IGS) combined series EOP(IGS) 95 P 01 on January 1, 1995; measurements from the IGS combined series EOP(IGS) 95 P 01 were used until the start of the IGS combined series EOP(IGS) 95 P 02 on June 30, 1996; and measurements from the IGS combined series EOP(IGS) 95 P 02 were used thereafter.
-Similarly, measurements from the NOAA IRIS Intensive UT1 series were used until it ended on December 31, 1994, with measurements from the USNO NEOS Intensive UT1 series used thereafter; measurements from the NASA/GSFC SGP multibaseline very long baseline interferometry (VLBI) series were used until it ended on July 8, 1998, with measurements from the USNO multibaseline VLBI series used thereafter; and measurements from the UTCSR SLR series EOP(CSR) 96 L 01 were used until it ended on February 4, 1996, with measurements from the UTCSR Rapid Service series used thereafter.
-Furthermore, due to systematic errors evident in the series of lunar laser ranging (LLR) measurements taken at the CERGA station starting in early 1997, only the CERGA LLR measurements through December 16, 1996 were used.
+Similarly, measurements from the NOAA IRIS Intensive UT1 series were used until it ended on December 31, 1994, with measurements from the USNO NEOS Intensive UT1 series used thereafter; and measurements from the UTCSR SLR series EOP(CSR) 96 L 01 were used until it ended on February 4, 1996, with measurements from the UTCSR Rapid Service series used thereafter.
+Furthermore, due to systematic errors evident in the series of lunar laser ranging (LLR) measurements taken at the Observatoire de la Côte d'Azur (OCA) station starting in early 1997, only the OCA LLR measurements through December 17, 1996 were used.